yunuskorkmaz/docs.tr-tr/docs/visual-basic/programming-guide/concepts/async/cancel-an-async-task-or-a-list-of-tasks.md

     End Function
     ```

-2. İçindeki `AccessTheWebAsync`yöntemi çağırın.
+2. @No__t-0 ' da yöntemi çağırın.

     ```vb
     ' ***Call SetUpURLList to make a list of web addresses.
     Dim urlList As List(Of String) = SetUpURLList()
     ```

-3. Listesindeki her bir Web adresini `AccessTheWebAsync` işlemek için aşağıdaki döngüsünü ekleyin.
+3. Listedeki her bir Web adresini işlemek için aşağıdaki döngüyü `AccessTheWebAsync` ' a ekleyin.

     ```vb
     ' ***Add a loop to process the list of web addresses.